3 Difficult Colleagues to Work With – And How to Best Work With Them

 - Set a time limit.
 Similar to the last point, tell the procrastinator they need to make a decision in a set amount of time or else it can no longer happen.
 For example, say you need their approval on a time-sensitive campaign within three days – or else the campaign can’t happen.

 - Make it affect them.
-This works with customers or third-parties, in particular.
+This works with customers and third-parties particularly well.
 Say you need an agency to get back to you in two days, tell them you’ll withhold payment if they don’t come through.
 Or, with a customer, tell them you can give them a lower price, but only if they decide by the end of the week.

 - Offer to help them.
 Give the procrastinator help, at least at the start to get them going.
-Say you need them to execute a campaign you are running – help them in the beginning set the scope of the campaign or set targeting criteria.
+Say you need them to execute a campaign you are running – help them in the beginning set the scope of the campaign.

 - Agree on a plan.
 When giving the procrastinator an assignment, agree to a deadline with them at the start.
 Then, as that deadline approaches, it’s fair to check in to see how progress is going.
 This usually compels them into action.

 Another option?
 Tell the procrastinator they indeed procrastinate.
 What’s key here is to have specific examples of the times they missed deadlines and how that’s affected both the organization and yourself.